 We interviewed Jim Firman, President and CEO of the National Council on Aging (NCOA) about Aging Mastery.
-Watch a preview of his interview here.
+Watch his interview here.

 Thanks to modern medicine, people are living longer, more capable lives well past retirement.
 The average number of years we live between retirement and passing has increased significantly, but many of us are not prepared for the extensive amount of time we are now given.